 And since this is positional – you see the start position, end position, and length specified below each.

-Our second Target has no further transformation required, and simply drops the XML representation of the EDI transaction in a separate folder.
+Our second Target has no further transformation required and drops the XML representation of the EDI transaction in a separate folder.

-Once we’ve configured the interface from Source to Target we move along to Testing Mode.
-In Testing Mode of the Console the icons between the Source and Target Systems are converted to question marks…
+Once we’ve configured the interface from Source to Target, we move to Testing Mode.
+In the Testing Mode of the eiConsole, the icons between the Source and Target Systems are converted to question marks…

-And we can configure our test to start and end at any point that we’d like.
+…and we can configure our test to start and end at any point we want.

-Here we can see our inbound ANSI X12 850 transaction.
+Here we can see our inbound ASC X12 850 transaction.

-Then, in our first Target Transform, we see the mapping of that onto an XML representation of our Fixed-Width file.
-Finally, we see that Fixed-Width file itself after the file has been processed in the File Specification Editor.
+Then, in our first Target Transform, we see that mapping onto an XML representation of our fixed-width file.
+Finally, we see that the fixed-width file itself after the file has been processed in the File Specification Editor.

-We can see in the second case that the final transformation step yielded the same XML representation of the ANSI 850 that we generated on the Source side.
+In the second case, we see that the final transformation step yielded the same XML representation of the ASC X12 850 that we generated on the Source side.